-The good news is that most self-storage insurance policies will cover the perils listed above.
-It is worth noting that this list does not cover flood insurance.
-That is usually purchased separately.
+The good news is that most self storage insurance policies will cover the perils listed above.
+(It is worth noting that this list does not cover flood insurance.
+That is usually purchased separately.)
 These types of exceptions are worth keeping note of as floods are quite common and can do a great deal of damage.
-Self-storage insurance policies may include other exclusions, such as damaged caused by vermin.
+Self-storage insurance policies may include other exclusions, such as damage caused by vermin.
 As with any insurance policy it is important to read the fine print carefully!

 Should I Purchase Self-Storage Insurance Coverage?

-Self-storage companies often require proof of insurance that all or most items stored will be covered.
+Self-storage companies often require proof of insurance coverage for all or most items stored.

 It can be covered in a few different ways.
-The first option is to check and see if your homeowner’s or renter’s insurance policy extends to your items that are stored outside of your home or apartment.
-If covered under your existing policy, you can prove your insurance to the storage company to save from purchasing an additional policy.
-To see if your policy extends to self-storage, contact your insurance company directly.
+The first option is to check and see if your renter’s or homeowners insurance policy extends to your stored property outside of your home or apartment.
+If covered under your existing policy, you can provide proof of your existing insurance to the storage company to save from purchasing an additional policy from a third party.
+To make sure your policy extends to self storage, contact your insurance company directly.

 If it doesn’t cover your storage items, it may be cheaper to extend your current homeowners insurance or renters insurance, as opposed to buying a new storage insurance policy.
 For a higher cost rate of course, the storage facility essentially becomes the second location of your possessions.

 You need to be wary though that your insurance policy from your homeowner’s insurance may have limitations for covering items offsite.
-Items in a storage unit may only cover up to 10 percent of the policy limit under home insurance.
+Items in a storage unit may only cover up to 10% of the policy limit under home insurance.
 If your current policy is for $100,000, then your insurer would pay for $10,000 worth of damages.
-If you need more insurance to cover the extra items in your storage unit, look below for further self-storage unit options.
+You might need more insurance coverage if you plan on storing valuables like appliances or a car.
+If so, look below for further self storage insurance options.

 Specific Self-Storage Insurance Policies